softwarecrash/Solar2MQTT/README.md

 !
 Note that this project is incomplete, it works, but only barely at the moment !

 # Overview
-Based around an ESP8266 WiFi microcontroller
+Based around an ESP8266 WiFi microcontroller.
+Software is built using [Arduino for ESP8266](https://github.com/esp8266/Arduino).
+It's the simplest way to get the toolchain.

 UART0: Used for programming and debugging